 Irrespective of the arena, whenever I air out my flaws, I grow.

-I think the same goes for all other areas of life.
+I think the same goes for all other areas of life, too.

 Relationships.
 If you’re looking for the perfect partner or friend or co-worker, you’ll lose every time.
 People are, by nature, imperfect.
 We come equipped with a tackle box of flaws.
 But instead of focusing on the faults, you can focus on making your relationships better and on establishing new, empowering relationships.

 Passions.
 If you’re looking for the perfect job, it’s not out there.
-No matter your vocation—even if you land your “dream job” in which you pursue your passions every day—there will be moments of despair, moments of tedium, moments of doubt.
-But that’s OK.
-Instead of those moments, you can focus on the joy experienced by pursuing your passions, you can focus on the fulfillment you get from improving everything you do in tiny little ways each day.
+No matter your vocation—even if you land your “dream job,” in which you pursue your passions every day—there will be moments of despair, moments of tedium, moments of doubt.
+But that’s okay.
+Instead of those moments, you can focus on the joy experienced by cultivating your passions; you can focus on the fulfillment you get from improving everything you do in tiny ways each day.

 That doesn’t mean that I apply every bit of feedback I receive, but I do consider the meaningful, value-adding observations and take action accordingly.